junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 go back to original timeline (May 18, 2012), still need to fix leviathan problem (mention why can't fix from changing past timeline), after all that, Cas willing to help, still slightly broken but a lot more mature and pull himself together (less child-like), Dean willing to be patient enough, ready to pull the big fight on leviathan and save the world together again. they have just seen the beginning of all the time and universe, what can they possibly be scared of.

+"All the creation accompanies death, all the extinction accompanies new life.
+That's the natural order.
+You can't save every single human being, you can't save all living life, you can't save a star."
+"But at least we can try.
+And we will."
+That's what Dean's made of.
+That's what Cas loves him for.
+That's the story of them.

 (Note 1: the chapters where Cas went away, write in Dean's POV or 3rd POV)

 (Note 2: doesn't need to be in the same order as the organized timeline idea, could rewind and skip, especially the time jump events, bc Dean'll revisit with him, so doesn't have to write twice, can go through Dean POV, only detail them on 2nd trip)